 - How the Plant-Based Diet Made Me an Overeater (It’s Not All-You-Can-Eat, Plants Don’t Have “Magic Calories” that Don’t Count) – Happy Herbivore

 - Can’t lose the weight?
-It could be the nuts – Jeff Nelson, and see also this lengthy analysis of the science about nuts and weight loss: Nuts & Weight Gain: It’s Worse Than We Thought
+It could be the nuts – Jeff Nelson, includes a lengthy analysis of the science about nuts and weight loss

 Food composition tables:

-- USDA Nutrient Data Laboratory – User-friendly access to USA food composition data
+- USDA Food Data Central – User-friendly access to USA food composition data

 - NutritionData.com – Includes percentage energy from carbohydrates, proteins, fats